coruscateor/act_rs/README.md

 Create a state struct that contains the state of your actor, this includes an interactor.

-This state struct should implement either ActorState or AsyncActorState depending on whether or not the actor is async (Macro generated actors don't have this requirement and the state can implement the required methods directly)
+This state struct should implement either ActorState or AsyncActorState depending on whether or not the actor is async (Macro generated actors don't have this requirement and the state stuct can implement the required methods directly)

-The interactor is exposed via HasInteractor which is required by both ActorState and AsyncActorState.

-Finally pass the state into the actor constructor and there you have your actor (see the examples).
+Finally pass the state into the actor spawn method and there you have your actor (see the examples).

 <br />